snorle01/game-collection/README.md

 the last game called ??? can't be run.

 # nothing
-nothing is a huge grid that you can move around in and place metal balls on.
+nothing is a huge grid that you can move around in and place objects on.

-to move use (W A S D) keys.
+to move the screen move the mouse while holding down the right mouse button.

+to zoom inn or out press the - or + key

-and to place object click on the metal ball in your hot bar to select it, and then click on a square on the map to place it.
+to get objects you can place you press the e key to open the inventory, and then click on the objects on the bottom left corner.

+to place the object you have selected on the grid press the left mouse button.

+to remove an object from the grid you just press the left mouse button on the object again and press delete, there might be other options too.

 # bullet hell
 in bullet hell you dodge bullets as more and more enemys spawn.